 Want to get ripped?
 Want to develop power in your punches?
 We’ve already covered how punching bag workouts are a great way to do both in another post.

 But let’s back up a second.
-How do you hang a heavy bag?
+How do you hang a punching bag?
 It’s not like you can just put a bolt in the ceiling and call it good.
 The first time you hit that heavy bag harder than a fly it’ll come crashing down — along with half your ceiling!
 Even if you put that bolt into a beam and it manages to sustain the bag, remember that you’re going to be beating on that thing.
 This causes vibrations and strong jerking forces that you need to be aware of.

 Table of Contents